 Every Christian’s primary identity is “in Christ” and only after that to being part of a specific denominational family.
 It is Christ who was sent by the Father to deliver, save, heal, redeem, and restore the world through His atoning death, resurrection, and ascension to the right hand of the Father.
 If we have repented and received Jesus’ forgiveness and salvation as well as the Holy Spirit, we have a new identity “in Christ.”

 But it was not God’s purpose to produce scattered and solo disciples floundering along in isolation.
-Rather, God has brought disciples of Jesus together into a new family called the church (“the body of Christ” 1 Corinthians 12:27) so they can play a key role in God’s Kingdom story as “a chosen people, a royal priesthood, a holy nation, God’s special possession” (1 Peter 2:9).
+Rather, God has brought disciples of Jesus together into a new family called the church (“the body of Christ” 1 Cor 12:27) so they can play a key role in God’s Kingdom story as “a chosen people, a royal priesthood, a holy nation, God’s special possession” (1 Peter 2:9).
 To be “in Christ” means we have been baptized into one body, His church, by His Spirit.
 Our identity in Christ means that we are to live out our discipleship in the context of a local community (Acts 2:42; 6:2), which is a part of the larger body of Christ in the world (See Articles 6-9).

 Today, Mennonite Brethren identify together as a family of churches because of several key and intertwined characteristics.
-Our unity results first from our shared experience of salvation and redemption when Jesus, (because of his death, resurrection, and ascension), grants us forgiveness, grace, a new identity, incorporation into a new community, and hope for a bodily resurrection into God’s new creation (1 John 1:3; Philippians 1:5,7; 1 Corinthians 15:35-58).
+Our unity results first from our shared experience of salvation and redemption when Jesus, (because of his death, resurrection, and ascension), grants us forgiveness, grace, a new identity, incorporation into a new community, and hope for a bodily resurrection into God’s new creation (1 John 1:3; Phil 1:5,7; 1 Cor 15:35-58).
 We share much more than a common “faith,” a new awareness of being loved by God, or a desire to see the world changed.
 Because of what Jesus has done and through our faith, repentance, and bowing in worship before him, something real and true has happened to us.
-We have been “rescued from the dominion of darkness and brought…into the kingdom of the Son” (Colossians 1:13).
+We have been “rescued from the dominion of darkness and brought…into the kingdom of the Son” (Col 1:13).
 Our experience of being saved, redeemed, and forgiven means that each of us is “in Christ” and because of this salvation, we are spiritual brothers and sisters worshipping together our Saviour and King.
-This is the common experience that leads us to eat and drink together at the Lord’s table, bringing us together into one new humanity through the cross (Ephesians 2:15-16).
+This is the common experience that leads us to eat and drink together at the Lord’s table, bringing us together into one new humanity through the cross (Eph 2:15-16).
 Without this shared experience of the reality of salvation and redemption, all other attempts to bring us together and keep us together will ultimately fail.

 But our specific unity around being Mennonite Brethren comes from embracing a history that dates back to 1860, which in spite of both high points and failures, has given us the kind of spiritual and theological DNA that we continue to believe is faithful to Jesus.
 This spiritual and theological DNA paints a beautiful vision of the Triune God and what God has done and is doing in the world, and this motivates us to live out these convictions today.6